Peer pressure: Adolescence

 Even though socially accepted children are more prone to experience higher, more frequent, positive fulfillments and participate in more opportunities, research shows that social acceptance (being in the popular crowd) may increase the likelihood of engaging in risky behavior, depending on the norms in the group.
-Groups of popular children showed a propensity to increase risky, drug-related and delinquent behavior when this behavior was likely to receive approval in their groups.
+Groups of popular children showed an increased propensity to engage in risky, drug-related and delinquent behavior when this behavior was likely to receive approval in their groups.
 Peer pressure was greatest among more popular children because they were the children most attuned to the judgments of their peers, making them more susceptible to group pressures.
 Gender also has a clear effect on the amount of peer pressure an adolescent experiences: girls report significantly higher pressures to conform to their groups in the form of clothing choices or speech patterns.
 Additionally, girls and boys reported facing differing amounts of pressures in different areas of their lives, perhaps reflecting a different set of values and priorities for each gender.
 Both boys and girls are susceptible to peer pressure, but what it revolves around is defining the values, beliefs, or attitudes that their peer groups have or deeply desire.
-For girls, it definitely revolves around how they look, whereas for boys, it might come down to athleticism or intellect.
-Either way peer pressure tends to follow the trends with the current world.
+For girls, it typically revolves around their physical appearance, including their fashion choices, such as wearing thong underwear.
+For boys, it's more likely to revolve around typical masculine ideals, such as athleticism or intellect.
+Either way, peer pressure tends to follow the trends with the current world.

-Peer pressure is widely recognized as a major contributor to the initiation of drug use, particularly in adolescence.
+Peer pressure is widely recognized as a major contributor to the initiation of drug use, particularly in adolescents.
 This has been shown for a variety of substances, including nicotine and alcohol.
 While this link is well established, moderating factors do exist.
 For example, parental monitoring is negatively associated with substance use; yet when there is little monitoring, adolescents are more likely to succumb to peer coercion during initiation to substance use, but not during the transition from experimental to regular use.
 Caldwell and colleagues extended this work by finding that peer pressure was a factor leading to heightened risk in the context of social gatherings with little parental monitoring, and if the individual reported themselves as vulnerable to peer pressure.
 Conversely, some research has observed that peer pressure can be a protective factor against substance use.

 Peer pressure produces a wide array of negative outcomes.
 Allen and colleagues showed that susceptibility to peer pressure in 13- and 14-year-olds was predictive of not only future response to peer pressure, but also a wider array of functioning.
 For example, greater depression symptomatology, decreasing popularity, more sexual behavior, and externalizing behavior were greater for more susceptible teens.
 Of note, substance use was also predicted by peer pressure susceptibility such that greater susceptibility was predictive of greater alcohol and drug use.